apache/airflow/docs/apache-airflow/best-practices.rst

 cost of resources without impacting the performance and stability.

-One of the possible ways to make it more useful is `AIP-46 Runtime isolation for Airflow tasks and DAG parsing <https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-46+Runtime+isolation+for+airflow+tasks+and+dag+parsing>`_. and completion of `AIP-43 DAG Processor Separation <https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-43+DAG+Processor+separation>`_
+One of the possible ways to make it more useful is `AIP-46 Runtime isolation for Airflow tasks and Dag parsing <https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-46+Runtime+isolation+for+airflow+tasks+and+dag+parsing>`_. and completion of `AIP-43 Dag Processor Separation <https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-43+DAG+Processor+separation>`_
 Until those are implemented, there are very few benefits of using this approach and it is not recommended.

-When those AIPs are implemented, however, this will open up the possibility of a more multi-tenant approach, where multiple teams will be able to have completely isolated sets of dependencies that will be used across the full lifecycle of a DAG - from parsing to execution.
+When those AIPs are implemented, however, this will open up the possibility of a more multi-tenant approach, where multiple teams will be able to have completely isolated sets of dependencies that will be used across the full lifecycle of a Dag - from parsing to execution.